 A summary: You can request registration and the microchip either at the ASL (The same place you go to get your doctor!) closest to you or at your choice Vet.
 After it has a microchip and an “identification” number it has to be registered with the anagrafe, paying a 30euro “bolletino” (those bills you write and pay at the post office).

-Registering the dog makes sure that there is always a record of the dogs health when it sees a new vet.
+Registering the dog makes sure that there is always a record of the dog’s health when it sees a new vet.

 Things to know before you get a dog in Italy

-The required vaccines for dogs in Italy does NOT include Rabies, but in most countries you will need this.
+The required vaccines for dogs in Italy do NOT include Rabies, but in most countries, you will need this.
 In order to travel with your dog you will need to have a vet sign off and administer all the required vaccines in your destination country, you will also have to get a Certificato Sanitario per l’Esportazione from your local Azienda Sanitaria Locale (ASL).
 This certificate is only valid for 6 days so make sure you get it right before leaving.

 Costs

-Vet visits cost about 40euro each.
+Vet visits cost about 40 euros each.

 Yearly you will need Frontline and Cardotek (both against mosquitos ticks etc) that costs about 80 or 90 years for the year.
 Frontline you can buy over the counter at any pet store, while Cardotek will need a prescription from the Vet, and is bought at the Pharmacy.
 There are other options such as a yearly shot or collar, but I have not explored these and it seems that it would depend on your specific dog and region.
 As Spring rolls around, schedule an appointment with your vet to discuss what is the best option.